JoarGunnarsson/Pathtracing/README.md

 ## Usage

-To run the ray tracing simulation and generate an image, simply execute the bash script `main.sh` file:
+To run the ray tracing simulation and generate an image, simply execute the shell script `main.sh` file:

 ```
 ./main.sh